 What's a megabyte?

-These days storage is measured in gigabytes (GB) and terabytes (TB).
-Your smartphone will have a small number of gigabytes in which to store apps, music, contacts, emails, messages, photos, videos and more.
+Computer storage is measured in gigabytes (GB) and terabytes (TB), among other units.
+Your phone will have a number of gigabytes in which to store apps, music, contacts, emails, messages, photos, videos and more.

 The hard drive in your PC or laptop will probably have hundreds of gigabytes.
-External hard drives and network attached storage (NAS) might have a similar capacity or even one or two terabytes (TB).
+External hard drives and network attached storage (NAS) might have a similar capacity or even thousands of gigabytes, which are called terabytes (TB).

 Bit: Computers deal with binary digits, or bits for short.
 A bit can be 0 or 1, equivalent or off or on.